hashview/hashview-agent/README.md

+# !!!
+THIS PROJECT IS DEPRICATED !!!
+It will no longer be maintained.
+If you wish to use the latest version of hashview, please checkout https://github.com/hashview/hashview

 # Hashview Agent

 This is the headless agent that connects to the master instance of Hashview to support distributed cracking.